DevSecNinja/terraform-azurerm-compute/readme.md

 ## 🤝 Contributions

 I welcome contributions to this project!
 If you have an idea for a feature or improvement, please open an issue or pull request.
+If you find this project helpful, I would also appreciate it if you could leave a star on the GitHub repository 🌟

 Thank you for considering contributing 🙏